JohnLockwood/java-tutorials/README.md

 Welcome to the CodeSolid Tutorials
 =========

-These are the Tutorials that match the articles on <a href="http://www.codesolid.com">CodeSolid.com</a> -- we'll be publishing more as time permits.

-So far each subdirectory maps to an article, though things may move around after awhile.
+This is a respository of tutorials corresponding to <a href="http://codesolid.com/category/tutorials/">the articles</a> on CodeSolid.com.
+They are largely focused on Java and Spring.

 Here's a list of what's available.
-Note:  Some of the links to the articles themselves need to be reworked, as we've recently rearranged things quite a bit on the web site side.

 <table>
 <tr><th>Source</th><th>Article</th></tr>